blank Seasonal Newborn Baby Clothing Buying Guide – Mamas & Papas UK

 Booties

-Your little one won’t need to wear shoes just yet, however knitted booties are a lovely way to make sure their feet are kept snuggly and warm during the colder months when out and about, worn over socks or the integrated feet of their sleepsuit.
+Your little one won’t need to wear shoes just yet, however knitted booties are a lovely way to make sure their feet are kept snuggly and warm during the colder months when out and about, worn over socks.

 Also consider

 Winter-proofing your pram.
-Go for a cosy footmuff (we have a range for all our pushchairs, including cosy fleece-lined ones that are ultra cosy); umbrella, rain cover and cosy mitts for you as you push!
+Go for a cosy footmuff (we have a range for all our pushchairs, including ultra-cosy fleece-lined ones); an umbrella, a rain cover, and cosy mitts for you as you push!

 Babies born in April & May